knownout/interface/README.md

 Package README and files can be found here: https://github.com/re-knownout/interface/tree/master/package

-The files in the sandbox folder are just a stub to play with library functions.
+Files in the `sandbox` folder are just a stub to play with library functions.

 re-knownout - https://github.com/re-knownout/
 <br>knownout@hotmail.com